Koredotcom/docs/docs/xo/console/introduction-to-the-console/agent-console-introduction.md

 The Console combines the workflows of Agents, Supervisors, and Contact Center Operations Managers.
 It allows them to communicate with customers, monitor operations in real-time, and access historical performance reports.

-The Console allows agents to access AgentAssist and execute conversational tasks.
-AgentAssist seamlessly performs the following functions:
+The Console allows agents to access Agent AI and execute conversational tasks.
+Agent AI seamlessly performs the following functions:

 * Guide agents through conversations by providing response suggestions.
 * Find information from an external system or knowledge base.